 Can I reduce WD My Passport recovery costs by swapping the USB board myself?

 No. WD My Passport drives use a native USB PCB rather than a standard SATA connection.
 Buying a donor board and plugging it in will not work because each board's 8-pin ROM chip stores unique adaptive parameters for head calibration, and the AES-256 encryption key is bound to the Marvell controller.
 Recovery requires desoldering the ROM chip from the failed board, transferring it to a compatible donor using a hot-air rework station, converting to SATA, and using PC-3000 to extract the encryption key from the controller or Service Area.
-This puts most WD Passport recoveries in the $300-$600 firmware/encryption tier when the internal drive is healthy.
+This puts most WD Passport recoveries in the firmware tier at $600–$900 when the internal drive is healthy.

 Does a broken external drive enclosure mean my hard drive is dead?